janitha09/aws-k8s-terraform/README.md

 }
 ```

+Adjust k8s posSubnet, serviceSubnet and dns locadbalancer address for K8S API masters

 ### AWS Key Pair

-Place your private key and public key into "module/masters/" as "id_rsa" and "id_rsa.pub" repectively.
+Place your private key and public key into "certs/" as "id_rsa" and "id_rsa.pub" repectively.

 ## Terraform